-We will continue our tour to Hvítserkur, a 15 m high basalt stack along the eastern shore of the Vatnsnes peninsula.
+We will continue our Iceland Photography Workshop to Hvítserkur, a 15 m high basalt stack along the eastern shore of the Vatnsnes peninsula.
 The rock has two holes at the base, which give it the appearance of a dragon who is drinking.
 Weather permitting, we will be shooting the lighthouse in the late afternoon at Kálfhamarsvík.

 North Iceland features some of the oldest geology compared to the rest of this volcanic island.
-It contains some of the biggest waterfalls in the country, and the only real forests in Iceland are located here.
+Some of the biggest waterfalls and the only real forests in Iceland reside here.

 We will visiting Akureyri Village, the largest town outside the capital region.
 It is a center for culture and education with strong historical roots and numerous tourist attractions.